 - letter of recommendation from your supervisor (Download)

 - If the first degree was obtained at an international higher education institution:

-certificate of German language skills.
-See here for more information about the required German language skills.
+either a certificate of German language skills (see here for more information about the required skills)

 - APS certificate for applicants from India, Vietnam and PR of China (original)